Critical Minerals and Energy Intelligence. Stay Ahead.

 Robots that pick fruit faster than humans are already being tested in farms; accelerated mine prospecting with drill data; automated healthcare assistants to support with nursing and even surgery; self-driving cars have driven millions of miles across America; police are using advanced facial recognition software to catch criminals; and, in finance, banks are using AI to fast-track trading to the point at which portfolio advisors are being turned into algorithms.

-Most commonly adopted AI use cases by function of respondents - The Oregon Group - Investment Insights
+Most commonly adopted AI use cases by function of respondents - The Oregon Group - Critical Minerals and Energy Intelligence

 The Covid pandemic has accelerated the demand for AI, as companies learn to adapt to new pressures and ways of working online, yet 85% of respondents to one KPMG survey still want to push for faster integration before their competitors gain an AI edge first.